pietrodn/lo-phi/slide.md

 * The aim should be to do **automated, repeated** analyses.
     * **Disk restore** phase is the lengthiest (> 6 min): should be optimized.
+    * *The resetting and boot process could be decreased significantly by writing a custom PXE loader, or completely mitigated by implementing copy-on-write into our FPGA.*
     * *While snapshots are trivial with virtual machines, it is still an open problem for physical machines.*
 * Analyze transient behavior of binary: continuous memory polling.
     * Need to deal with DMA artifacts.